Perry Como

 Pierino Ronald "Perry" Como (/ˈkoʊmoʊ/; May 18, 1912 – May 12, 2001) was an American singer, actor, and television personality.
 During a career spanning more than half a century, he recorded exclusively for RCA Victor for 44 years, from 1943 until 1987.

 "Mr. C.", as Como was nicknamed, reportedly sold over 100 million records worldwide and pioneered a weekly musical variety television show.
 His weekly television shows and seasonal specials were broadcast throughout the world.
-Como recorded primarily vocal pop and was renowned for recordings in the intimate, easy-listening genre pioneered by multimedia star Bing Crosby.
+Como recorded primarily vocal pop and was renowned for recordings in the intimate, easy-listening genre pioneered by Bing Crosby.
 In the official RCA Records Billboard magazine memorial, Como's life was summed up in these few words: "50 years of music and a life well lived.
 An example to all."

 Como received five Emmys from 1955 to 1959, and a Christopher Award in 1956.
 He also shared a Peabody Award with good friend Jackie Gleason in 1956.
 Como received a Kennedy Center Honor in 1987 and was inducted into the Academy of Television Arts & Sciences Hall of Fame three years later.
 Posthumously, he received the Grammy Lifetime Achievement Award in 2002 and was inducted into the Long Island Music Hall of Fame in 2006.
-Como has the distinction of having three stars on the Hollywood Walk of Fame for his work in radio, television, and music.
+Como has the distinction of having three stars on the Hollywood Walk of Fame, for his work in radio, television, and music.